-\begin{Remark 1} It is worth noting that our simultaneous achievement of both provable accurate convergence and $\epsilon$-DP does not contradict the fundamental limitations of DP in \cite{dwork2014algorithmic}.
-In fact, the DP theory indicates that a query mechanism on a dataset can only achieve $\epsilon$-DP by sacrificing the accuracy of query.
-However, what are queried in every iteration of dynamic average consensus are individual reference signals, and revealing the value of the average reference signal at steady state to an observer is not equivalent to revealing entire individual reference signals (the actual query target). \end{Remark 1}
+\begin{Remark 1} It is worth noting that our simultaneous achievement of both provable accurate convergence and $\epsilon$-DP does not contradict the fundamental limitations of the DP theory \cite{dwork2014algorithmic}.
+In fact, the DP theory indicates that a query mechanism on a dataset can achieve $\epsilon$-DP only by sacrificing the accuracy of query.
+However, in dynamic average consensus, what are queried in every iteration are individual reference signals but not the average reference signal, and revealing the value of the average reference signal at steady state to an observer is not equivalent to revealing entire individual reference signals (the actual query target). \end{Remark 1}